 solo-authored

-Abstract: The literature extensively documents that monetary policy announcements convey information that affects risk premia and investors' risk perceptions, yet little is known about how these shifts influence real activity.
-Exploiting aggregate news shocks (decomposed into policy rate, growth, and risk components) identified from price changes across asset classes during the FOMC announcement window, I provide plausibly causal evidence that news that increases perceived cash flow risk reduces subsequent corporate investment in tangible capital, with effects amplified among firms with a high debt burden.
-The results hold after controlling for policy rate surprises, isolating non-policy announcement risk news.
-Consistent with a flight to quality mechanism in credit markets, announcement risk increasing news raises external finance costs for firms with a high debt burden.
-These firms curtail net borrowing and build precautionary cash buffers, and their investment cuts are sharper and concentrated when debt maturities are short---i.e., when rollover risk is high.
-At the aggregate level, the investment response to announcement risk news is state dependent: it is larger when the fraction of firms with high rollover risk is higher.
-Unconditionally, the effect is statistically insignificant because these firms account for a small share of the tangible capital stock and therefore, on average, contribute little to aggregate investment.
+Abstract: Monetary policy announcements convey information that affects risk premia and risk perceptions in financial markets, but little is known about the real effects of this "risk news.''
+I provide causal evidence that announcement news that raises financial market risk perceptions reduces subsequent corporate investment in tangible capital, with effects most pronounced for firms with higher debt burdens.
+Aggregate news shocks are identified using price changes across asset classes within the FOMC announcement window and decomposed to obtain a risk component.
+The results hold after controlling for interest rate surprises, thereby isolating the effect of announcement risk news independent of policy rate news.
+Consistent with a flight to quality mechanism in credit markets, risk-raising announcement news increases external finance costs for firms with a high debt burden.
+These firms curtail net borrowing, build precautionary cash buffers, and face higher total interest expense; investment cuts are concentrated when these highly indebted firms also have short debt maturities, indicating heightened rollover risk.
+At the aggregate level, the investment response to announcement risk news is insignificant unconditionally, but it is state dependent: it strengthens to economically meaningful magnitudes when the share of firms facing high rollover risk is larger.

 with Palma Filep-Mosberger(MNB) and Lorant Kaszab(MNB)